ShivMohindruN01558245/lifesteal-server-website/content/pages/index.md

     type: DividerSection
   - type: CarouselSection
     title: null
-    subtitle: What our customers say about us
+    subtitle: What our players say about Bloodcraft SMP
     items:
       - title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          "Best Lifesteal server I've ever played on!
+The community is amazing and the PvP is intense."
-        tagline: Testimonial 1
+        tagline: Player Review
-        subtitle: 'Maria Walters, Company'
+        subtitle: 'MinecraftPro2024, Discord'
         text: >-
-          Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae. explicabo.
+          Been playing for months now and the server keeps getting better.
+          Regular events, active staff, and the Lifesteal mechanics are perfectly balanced.
         image:
-          url: /images/person-placeholder-light.png
+          url: /images/player-avatar-1.png
-          altText: Maria Walters
+          altText: Player avatar
           styles:
             self:
               borderRadius: full